WIS-MICC-CellObservatory/PME_Kinetics/README.md

   "FN_EmbryosRoiSet_Manual.zip", using correct file name is crucial

 ## Sample data
-Sample files are provided for testing the macro, togetehr with the ilastik classifier used for the analysis (AutoContext_ForEmbryo4.zip  unzip the file and use AutoContext_ForEmbryo4.ilp).
+Sample files are provided for testing the macro, togetehr with the ilastik classifier used for the analysis (AutoContext_ForEmbryo4.zip  unzip the file and use AutoContext_ForEmbryo4.ilp) and the related Results files.